Codecademy/docs/content/css/concepts/color-functions/terms/hsla/hsla.md

   - "paths/front-end-engineer-career-path"
 ---

-Defines the color value by providing three comma separated values with an optional fourth value.
-The first value represents the hue value, the base of the color.
-The second represents the saturation value, and the third represents the luminance value.
-The optional fourth value represents the alpha value, which is the transparency of the color.
+The `hsla()` color function defines the color value by providing three comma separated values with an optional fourth value.

+- The first value represents the hue value, the base of the color.
+- The second represents the saturation value.
+- The third represents the luminance value.
+- The optional fourth value represents the alpha value, which is the transparency of the color.

 ## Syntax